DeLizerd/DeLizerd/README.md

 - 🌱 I’m currently learning C#, and JAVASCRIPT!
 - 📫 How to reach me. no. I work either alone or with my school friends

-mainly joined this site to keep my code on the cloud and stuff. am good at coding!
+mainly joined this site to keep my code on the cloud and browser visualstudio. am good at coding!